Booritas/opencv/modules/videoio/doc/videoio_overview.markdown

 The OpenCV @ref videoio module is a set of classes and functions to read and write video or images sequence.

-Basically, the module provides the cv::VideoCapture and cv::VideoWriter classes as 2-layer interface to many video I/O APIs used as backend.
+Basically, the module provides the ncvslideio::VideoCapture and ncvslideio::VideoWriter classes as 2-layer interface to many video
+I/O APIs used as backend.

 ![Video I/O with OpenCV](pics/videoio_overview.svg)